bpaquet/terraform-provider-assert/docs/data-sources/equal.md

 page_title: "assert_equal Data Source - terraform-provider-assert"
 subcategory: ""
 description: |-
-  The assert_equal resource compares the two lists provided as arugments, and fail during apply if they are not equal.
+  The assert_equal resource compares the two lists provided as arguments, and fails if they are not equal.
 ---

 # assert_equal (Data Source)

-The `assert_equal` resource compares the two lists provided as arugments, and fail during apply if they are not equal.
+The `assert_equal` resource compares the two lists provided as arguments, and fails if they are not equal.